Learning with Google

 Use Google Groups to create a mailing list to keep all your colleagues informed.Tutorial

-To make the most of the tools on this site, you’ll need a G Suite for Education account.
-G Suite for Education is free for qualifying schools globally.
+To try the suggestions on this site, you'll need a Google Workspace for Education account.
+Google Workspace for Education is free for qualifying schools globally.

-How do I get G Suite for Education for my school?
+How do I get Google Workspace for Education for my school?

 Get help with set up

-Schools and responsible bodies in England can now apply for Department for Education-funded support to get set up on G Suite for Education.
+Schools and responsible bodies in England can now apply for Department for Education-funded support to get set up on Google Workspace for Education.

 Step 1 - Sign up